Respiratory Care Technology

 Respiratory Therapists are primarily responsible for initiating cardiopulmonary resuscitation along with the setup and monitoring of life support systems.
 They also provide treatment for heart and lung disorders by administering breathing treatments, medications and oxygen.
 Additionally, Respiratory Therapists perform diagnostic procedures such as arterial blood gas analysis, electrocardiograms, pulmonary function testing, and sleep studies.

 Upon completion of the second year, students will be awarded an Associate in Applied Science.
 Graduates are then eligible to take the NBRC Therapist Multiple Choice (TMC) exam and the Clinical Simulation Exam (CSE) in order to earn their Registered Respiratory Therapist (RRT) credential.

 - You can invest two years in a college education that prepares you for a variety of career options.

-- Respiratory Therapists are considered to be respected members of the healthcare team.
-They work diligently in cooperation with physicians and nurses, to participate in a variety of life-saving and life-supportive efforts for the newborn to the geriatric patient.
+- Respiratory Therapists are critical members of the healthcare team.
+They work diligently in cooperation with physicians and nurses, to participate in a variety of life-saving and life-supportive efforts for newborns to the geriatric patient.

-- According to the Bureau of Labor Statistics the demand for Respiratory Therapists is expected to grow 12 percent from 2014 to 2024, faster than the average for all occupations.
+- According to the Bureau of Labor Statistics, the demand for Respiratory Therapists is expected to grow 23% from 2016 to 2026, much faster than the average for all occupations.

-- Hinds Community College has a highly successful program, HCC graduates are consistently successful on credentialing exams, and enjoy a 100% job placement rate.
+- Hinds CC has a highly successful program.
+Our graduates are consistently successful on credentialing exams and traditionally experience a 100% job placement rate.

 - Application for admission to Hinds Community College Application for Admission.